gloewing/fastFMM/README.md

 ## Repository Folders
 1) The 'R' folder contains the code of the package, including `fui.R` and `plot_fui.R`.
 The `plot_fui.R` is still under development and has not been widely tested.

-2) The 'vignettes' folder contains a vignette which shows how to use different arguments in the fui function.
+2) The 'vignettes' folder contains a vignette which shows how to use different arguments of the `fui` function.

 <br />